Database Explorer

 operators, placeholders, arrays of values, or SQL expressions.

-For more complex queries with multiple JOINs, table aliases can be defined:
+For more complex queries with multiple JOINs, you can define table aliases:

 $tags = $explorer->table('tag')